Dzongri Trek

 • Laxmi Pokhari (Lake) in Dzongri - At an elevation of 4200 meters, this holy and spotless lake can be found along the Goechala route.
 The view of the lake with Mt.
 Tenchingkhang and Mt.
 Pandim in the background is breathtaking on a clear, sunny day.

-Best Time to Visit Dzongri Trek
+Best Time To Visit The Dzongri Trek

 The best time to undertake the Dzongri Trek is from mid-March to June and mid-September to November, making it an excellent choice for a summer trek or a holiday adventure.
 The trek offers many opportunities for outdoor activities, including camping, hiking, and trekking.
 It is also suitable for children who are used to trekking and have good endurance levels.
 During the monsoon, the trek becomes slippery and muddy, so this trek gets closed during this time.
 The temperature of the day is around 10 °C to 15 °C, and at night it drops to 3 °C to -2°C in the summer.
 During the autumn, it ranges from 13°C to 20°C during the day, and at night, it drops to 2°C to 7°C. In the winter, the mercury falls to -10°C.